-The following are not supported for TelePresence Conductor in Cisco TMS:
+The following scheduling options are not supported for TelePresence Conductor in Cisco TMS:

+- Media port reservation-do not enable this on the MCUs.

 - Conference templates

 - Participant templates

 - Distribution

-The TelePresence Conductor conference type Lecture is not supported in Cisco TMS.
+- TelePresence Conductor conference type Lecture.
 Only conference templates using the Meeting conference type are supported.